eugene-eeo/notes/notes/root-mean-squared-error.md

 **Intuition:** In a dataset of `$ N $` rows, our probabilistic model selects `$ n $` rows with a uniform distribution.
-Then take `$ K $` to be the probability of a rows (datum) being meaningful.
+Then take `$ K $` to be the total number of meaningful rows in the dataset.
 Then the probability of getting `$ r $` meaningful data follows [hypergeometric](https://en.wikipedia.org/wiki/Hypergeometric_distribution) distribution, since the number of meaningful rows decreases with each pick: